openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-openvino-operations.rst

    a.
 For the C++ API, add the ``OPENVINO_OP`` macro which defines a ``NodeTypeInfo`` object that identifies the type of the operation to the graph users and helps with dynamic type resolution.
 The type info of an operation currently consists of a string operation identifier and a string for operation version.

    b.
 For the Python API, define the ``class_type_info`` attribute in your custom operation class.
-This attribute should be an instance of ``DiscreteTypeInfo``, which includes the operation name and the domain or extension.
-The operation name is a string identifier for the operation, and the domain or extension is a string that specifies the operation version or namespace.
-This information is used to uniquely identify the operation type within the OpenVINO framework.
+This attribute should be an instance of ``DiscreteTypeInfo``, encapsulating both the operation name, which serves as a unique string identifier, and the operation version or namespace, represented as a second string.

 .. tab-set::